Québec City Virtual Tour

 #3 – Tatra Mountains

-Truly a Winter Wonderland, hiking in the snowy Tatras was utterly surreal.
+Truly a winter wonderland, hiking in the snowy Tatras was utterly surreal.
 As was the fact that we traversed the 16km trail thick with fresh snow…in gym shoes.
 I can still feel my frozen toes.

 #2 – Malbork Castle, Malbork